-- 'Live Music, Managed Better' - St Kilda, the home of live music. - Bringing together the past, present and future of music in St Kilda. - First of its kind in Victoria / Leaders in music and live events. - Supporting local creative industries by future-proofing live music in Port Phillip. - Boosting the social, cultural, and economic development of St Kilda and surrounds. - Ensuring our support of live music is balanced with the needs of our local residents.
+- · More music.
+Managed better. - St Kilda, the home of live music. - Bringing together the past, present and future of music in St Kilda. - First of its kind in Victoria / Leaders in music and live events. - Supporting local creative industries by future-proofing live music in Port Phillip. - Boosting the social, cultural, and economic development of St Kilda and surrounds. - Ensuring our support of live music is balanced with the needs of our local residents.